Pav-Osmolski/AMPBoard/README.md

 - **Apache and MySQL Inspector** – Inspect configuration and uptime for Apache and MySQL servers
 - **Reusable Link Templates** – Define and reuse HTML templates across folder listings
 - **Quick Config Panel** – Update paths, ports, and settings without breaking a sweat
-- **PHP Error Management** – Toggle error display and logging on the fly
+- **PHP Management** – Adjust the PHP memory limit and toggle error display/logging on the fly
 - **Virtual Hosts Overview** – View and validate active VHosts, with SSL certificate management
 - **Apache and PHP Error Log Toggle** – One-click access to the latest server logs
 - **Export Files & Database** – Export folders as ZIP or 7-Zip; include/only WP uploads; exclude junk